 Avoid non-job related questions and personal questions related to family, marital status, religion or country of origin.

 Questions relating to bona-fide occupational requirements such as candidate availability or specific information can be reframed.
-For instance, to find out about a candidate’s availability to work non-regular hours ask: What is your availability to work shift work or are you available to work over-time regularly versus Do you have children, how many hours a week can you work.
+For instance, to find out about a candidate’s availability to work non-regular hours ask: What is your availability to work shift work or are you available to work over-time regularly versus do you have children or how many hours a week can you work.?